Montana-Media-Arts/460_GameEngines-Fall2023/modules/week-3/_posts/2017-01-05-overview-unreal.md

 <br />

 This week we will start on Unreal Engine 5.x.
-We will use the built-in templates to create a level and Pixel Bridge to integrate assets.
+We will use the built-in templates to create a level and Quixel Bridge to integrate assets.